jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Only a few leaders ever have.
 Often called "philosopher kings," they have the wisdom and kindness to empathize with frontline pain.
 Like good army generals, they use their power to help win the war on the frontline.

 But philosopher kings are very rare.
 In times of general peace, most everyone in a hierarchy gets detached from the game of civilization.
-This detachment from life breeds complacency, shortsightedness, hubris and, therefore, antagonism.
+This detachment from life breeds complacency, shortsightedness, hubris, and, therefore, antagonism.

 This happened to Charles.
 He never felt frontline pain, not even in the battles he caused, and that's the point.
 It's not the job of detached leaders to decide when to upgrade civilization.
 Why would they want to?